 Evidence of property ownership

 If the investor owns property that was purchased with his or her accumulated salary and this property is being used now to generate the source of funds for the investment, then evidence of the property ownership should be included with the EB-5 application.
 Documents evidencing property ownership include the property ownership certificate, the purchase agreement, a bank statement reflecting the withdrawal of funds for the purchase of the property, and an appraisal statement explaining the value of the property.
 The USCIS may ask how this property was purchased and how the investor was able to afford the purchase.

 Evidence of any other assets owned by the investor such as CD’s, bonds, or stocks should be included with the application if the applicant used his or her salary to invest in any such instruments and the instruments are now being used as part of the EB-5 investment capital.
 CD, bond, and stock certificates are adequate forms of documentary evidence demonstrating ownership.
 If an instrument has matured and the money has been withdrawn, a bank statement evidencing the deposit of the withdrawn money into the investor’s bank account should also be included with the EB-5 application.

 Please note that these are general suggestions and by themselves do not guarantee approval of an EB-5 submission.
-At the Law Offices of Vaughan de Kirby, we can help you through the entire EB-5 process – and help you make the best decision for you and your family.
+At the Jatoi & de Kirby, APC, we can help you through the entire EB-5 process – and help you make the best decision for you and your family.
 Call us today to schedule a free meeting at 415-221-2345.